mohae/car/README.md

 car
 ===

 Car is a tool for working with compressed archives.

-Tarballs are great, but they are not compressed by default, which is why the `c` flag is used with the `tar` command.

-Zip files are great, for Windows users, they are combressed archives by default.

-Car understands both, and automatically compresses tarballs, using its default compression format, or specify one of the `car` supported formats.
+Car is not meant to be a replacement for `tar` and is not necessarily tape/archive focused.
+Where possible, flags have been made to be consistent with `tar`'s flags, but not all of `tar`'s flags will be supported.
+Some flags may not be implemented in the exact manner as `tar`'s, but consistency with `tar`, where possible, is the goal.

+Even though `zip` is supported, it is minimally supported.
+Most options are for `tar` archives and compressed files only, not for `zip`.

 Car is meant to be a simple tool, which helps me develope other things, including [Quine](https://github.com/mohae/quine), my cli application template, [Contour](https://github.com/mohae/contour), my configuration management package, [my cli fork](https://github.com/mohae/cli) of [mitchellh's cli package](https://github.com/mitchellh/cli), which allows me to work on some additional functionality before proposing the changes on Mitchell's CLI package.
+Due to Car's flag requirements, I have a fork of [ogier's pflage](https://github.com/ogier/pflag), [mohae's pflag](https://github.com/mohae/pflag) that adds support for time flags.

-Car also is a development tool for working on the underlying archiving packages.
+Car also is a development tool for working on the underlying archiving package.

 Lastly, `car` will be cross-platform in the near future, meaning I can have a command-line tool for creating archives and compressing things on Windows.